aleshaleksey/fansys23/skills.md

   - Masterpiece/unique mechanism (eg antikythera mechanism): Threshold = 30, time = 1 month.
   - If an entity takes double the time, it can reduce the threshold by -4.
   - If an entity takes wishes to do a rush job and half the time, increase the threshold by +10.
   - Research of complex (and higher) devices can be simplified by using assistants.
 The assistant must be proficient both in **tinker** and the appropriate tools.
-For each assistent reduce research time by 1 day, to a maximum of half the time (rounded up).
+For each assistant reduce research time by 1 day, to a maximum of half the time (rounded up).
 - **Create device**: Create a device whose general design you know.
   - Threshold: Varies.
 - **Modify/sabotage device**: Modify the device to alter its function or cause it to disfunction in a specific manner.